MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 })
 ```

-To retrieve the user data from `DataSnapshot` we:

-1. We check that the snapshot exists, and that it is of the expected Dictionary type
-1. Handle and execute the appropriate logic based on whether the user dictionary exists.
-Based on whether the user dictionary exists, we'll know that the current user is a new or returning user.
+To retrieve the user data from `DataSnapshot`, we check that the snapshot exists, and that it is of the expected Dictionary type.
+Based on whether the user dictionary exists, we'll know whether the current user is a new or returning user.

 # Testing our Logic